Skip to Content

 4. Passthrough

-If the command isn’t found in any of the previous steps, Miso forwards it to your package manager with a notification:
+If the command isn’t found in any of the previous steps, Miso forwards it to your package manager:

 miso outdated # → forwarding "outdated" to pnpm # Executes: pnpm outdated